Fit for Life

 It is easier to stay trim

 While it may have been a struggle to lose weight, now you do it without much effort.
 For one thing, you have lost your fascination with sweet, salty, and fattening foods.
-Now you find that most foods that you loved have too much sugar or salt, while others make you feel bloated.
+Now you find that most foods that you love have too much sugar or salt, while others make you feel bloated.
 You also notice that unhealthy foods now make you feel sleepy and tired because your body has learned how to sustain itself on salads, nuts, seeds, and other types of nutritious meals and snacks.
-For another, you are burning up calories which makes it easy to quickly burn off any excesses that would otherwise stick to your waistline.
+For another, you are burning up calories, making it easy to quickly burn off any excesses that would otherwise stick to your waistline.

 You get ill less often

-When everyone is coming down with the sniffles because of the chill, you are fine.
+You are fine when everyone is coming down with the sniffles because of the chill.
 Your immune system has been rebooted.
 You find it far easier to repel invading germs.
-You may also have fewer aches and pains and other problems that you used to have.
-By stretching your muscles more often, you have reduced tight muscles; by running you have improved your blood flow; and by lifting weights, you have strengthened your muscle.
-In addition, you may also be eating healthier foods that ensure healthier muscles, joints, and ligaments.
+You may also have fewer aches and pains and other problems than you used to have.
+By stretching your muscles more often, you have reduced tight muscles; by running, you have improved your blood flow; and by lifting weights, you have strengthened your muscle.
+You may be eating healthier foods that ensure healthier muscles, joints, and ligaments.